Skip to main content

 Work hours: 7 a.m. to 5 p.m., Monday through Friday

-Project timeline: October to December 2024
+Project timeline: October 2024 to winter/spring 2025

 Work hours: 7 a.m. to 5 p.m., Monday through Friday

-Water Tower Repainting Project
+Water Tower Repainting Projects

 Work hours: 7 a.m. to 6 p.m., Monday through Friday, with some weekend work